rem1niscence/canopy/docs/consensus.md

 - Leader receives +2/3 signatures from replicas confirming the validity of PROPOSE-MSG and sends the votes to the replicas

 PRECOMMIT-VOTE
-- Replicas check the validity of QC.Votes (PROPOSE votes), set `lockQC` to QC
+- Replicas check the validity of QC.Votes (PROPOSE votes), set `highQC` to QC
 - Replicas send a signed vote back to the Leader

 COMMIT